jrmadsen67/MahanaGeneratorScaffolding/README.md

 ####Usage

 More complete documentation will be provided later.
-For the moment, because of the limited functionality, use the genscaffolding.yaml file in this repo as a working example file.
+For the moment, because of the limited functionality, use the genscaffolding.yaml file (https://github.com/jrmadsen67/MahanaGeneratorScaffolding/blob/master/genscaffolding.yml) in this repo as a working example file.

+You can see from this sample file the currently available options:

+`stub:` is the name of the stub file you wish to use, so that each can be individually generated.
+Output path is a TODO.
+I think the other options are easy enough to work out while the docs are TODO.

 From the commandline,